Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/03-recursion.md

 ## 'Base Case' in the Iterative Solution

 Notice that when we implemented this function iteratively we still had to directly tell our program what the sum is when n is 0.
 We do this by setting our accumulator variable `sum` to 0.
 Otherwise, we have no initial value to sum with the subsequent numbers we iterate over.
-In the case that the input passed into the function is 0, the iterative solution will just return the intial value of `sum` which is also 0.
+In the case that the input passed into the function is 0, the iterative solution will just return the initial value of `sum` which is also 0.

 ### !end-callout